 I am always cooking and recipe testing at home and luckily for my boyfriend, he is my number one test subject!
 Andrew is my biggest fan and best critic because he will always tell me exactly what he thinks.
 If you’ve seen Andrew on my stories you already know he’s British and has probably enjoyed more authentic shepherd’s pies than you or I could imagine.

-So when I decided to tackle a plant-based version of a shepherd’s pie, I knew he would really let me have it.
-I actually tested this recipe twice so we’ve been eating a lot of it and I’m happy to report Andrew has given this plant-based shepherd’s pie two thumbs up!
+So when I decided to tackle a vegan shepherd’s pie, I knew he would really let me have it.
+I actually tested this recipe twice so we’ve been eating a lot of it and I’m happy to report Andrew has given this vegan shepherd’s pie two thumbs up!
 He’s been having it for lunch and dinner, as this recipe makes a large casserole and I love leftovers as a lunch option.
 It’s Andrew approved so I know your whole family will love this hearty, warm, and not so traditional shepherd’s pie.